claytonblythe/async_phone_scraper/README.md

 ### Asynchronous Phone Number Scraper w/ Python

-Uses asyncio, aiohttp, to maintain a set of phone numbers scraped from the internet with some seed url
+Uses asyncio, aiohttp, to maintain a set of phone numbers scraped from the internet with some seed url From my tests, it can scrape about 7000 websites for phone numbers in about 30 seconds.
+Right now, each unique url is visited at most once, but some domains could get a lot of requests, so checking robots.txt would be a nice thing to do.

 *Please use responsibly*